MiguelBel/MinimalViewerMobile/README.md

 - **Styles**.
 The styles are inline.
 It can be extracted to some objects.
 Also the style is ad-hoc for iPhone 6 and 7, a better work can be done.
 - **Duplication**.
 There is a big duplication between `HeadlineEntry.js` and `StoryEntry.js`
 - **Views and Orchestrating components**.
 I have the feeling there are two kind of components.
 The ones which are mere views and the others which are orchestrating the views and contain the business logic.
+- **Extract configuration**.
+Some constants regarding configuration can be extracted.

 I leave this as a reminder in case I will follow the project.
 This need to be fixed before new features will be added.